 Threat of Substitutes or Substitution (Weak Force)

 The competitive threat of substitution is weak in affecting Apple’s computing technology, consumer electronics, and online services business.
-This component of the Five Forces framework determines the strength of substitute products in attracting customers.
+This component of the Five Forces analysis framework determines the strength of substitute products in attracting customers.
 In Apple’s case, substitutes exert a weak force based on the following external factors:

 - Moderate to high availability of substitutes (moderate force)